2015

 Unique

-Labelled bottles explain the provenance of the water: the Maeander River (now known as the Büyük Menderes, and from which the word 'meander' comes) that winds its way through Asia Minor until reaching the Aegean Sea at what was once the Ancient Greek town of Miletus.
-There the Milesian school philosopher Thales (c.
-624 – 546 BC) hypothesised that the nature of all matter derives from a single primordial substance — water.
-This notion that “all whatness is wetness'' represents the beginnings of scientific philosophy, for the first time rejecting mythological explanations of natural phenomenon for a rational investigation into matter.
+Labelled bottles explain the provenance of the water: the Maeander River – now known as the Büyük Menderes, and from which the word "meander" derives – winds its way through Asia Minor before reaching the Aegean Sea at what was once the ancient Greek city of Miletus.
+There, the Milesian school philosopher Thales (c.
+624–546 BC) hypothesised that the nature of all matter derives from a single primordial substance: water.
+This notion that "all whatness is wetness" represents the beginnings of scientific philosophy, for the first time rejecting mythological explanations of natural phenomena in favour of a rational investigation into matter.

-Accompanying this protean wetness there will be brass sculptures, which neatly embody the concepts of the previous room in the form of simple Venn diagrams; while in the back space, the undiluted waters from the Maeander River are contained at rest within a piece of scientific glass tubing, its curved form suggestive of a meandering line.
+Accompanying this protean wetness are brass sculptures that embody the concepts of the previous room in the form of simple Venn diagrams; while in the back space, undiluted water from the Maeander River rests within a piece of scientific glass tubing, its curved form suggestive of a meandering line.

 Science, homeopathy, history, natural phenomena, allegory and symbolism all collide in Mitchell's installation, which plays on the viewer's mind as much as it invades the body through physical spectacle.
-For over a decade the artist has explored phenomena on the edge of one's perception, previously working with dust, scent, bacteria and occult practices, looking beyond conventional media to probe the limits of knowledge.
-Operating on the thresholds of the rational and irrational, the visible and invisible, his work looks beyond an anthropocentric understanding of the world, locating life and memory in matter itself.
+For over a decade the artist has explored phenomena at the edges of perception, previously working with dust, scent, bacteria and occult practices, looking beyond conventional media to probe the limits of knowledge.
+Operating at the thresholds of the rational and irrational, the visible and invisible, his work looks beyond an anthropocentric understanding of the world, locating life and memory in matter itself.